NCAR/DART/guide/verifying-installation.rst

 data assimilation? <introduction-ensemble-da>` for more information.

 This sensitivity is of practical interest for verifying these results.
-The initial conditions files and observations sequences are provided in ASCII, which is portable across systems, but there may be some machine-specific round-off error in the conversion from ASCII to machine binary.
+The initial conditions files and observation sequences are provided in ASCII, which is portable across systems, but there may be some machine-specific round-off error in the conversion from ASCII to machine binary.
 As Lorenz 63 is such a nonlinear model, extremely small